 Clothing is one area where backpackers tend to overpack.
 You really only need one outfit to hike in and one outfit to sleep in, plus some layers to add warmth or waterproofing.
 If your hiking clothes get sweaty and stinky, don’t worry about it.
 They’ll dry overnight and everyone else will smell bad too 🙂 Don’t add too many clothes to your backpacking checklist.

 Waterproof breathable jacket and pants: Choose a lightweight and compact rain jacket and pants made of waterproof breathable material.
 The pants could be optional in arid climates or on short trips with a good forecast.

 Lightweight puffy or fleece jacket: In warm conditions, you could bring one or the other, but in chillier weather, you might want both.

 Quick-drying t-shirt(s): Choose a tee made of synthetic material that dries quickly.
 On most trips, just one short-sleeved shirt should be enough.
 But you may want to bring a long-sleeved shirt as well if you expect chillier weather or to wear for extra sun protection.

 Hiking pants and/or shorts: Bring quick-drying hiking pants or shorts.
 Depending on the weather, you may want both pants and shorts.
 (Psst!
-Read my guide to hiking leggings.)
+Read my guide to hiking leggings and my guide to hiking pants.)

 Midweight base layer top and bottoms: Also known as long under, you can wear base layers under your clothing to add warmth on cold days, around camp, and as sleeping clothes.
 Choose ones made of synthetic fabrics or merino wool.